 If you run a solvent limited company that has ceased to trade then you have two choices about how to close the business down.
-You could apply to be ‘struck off’ the Companies House Register, or ‘wind up’ the company via a Members’ Voluntary Liquidation (MVL).

 In this article, we’re going to explore these two options and look at why striking off your company could be the easiest and most cost-effective way to close your company down.

-What is Voluntary Strike Off (aka ‘dissolution’)?
+What is Voluntary Strike Off?

-Dissolving a company is the process of getting it struck off the Companies House Register.
+Dissolving a limited company is the process of getting it struck off the Companies House Register.
 This process can be used in situations where a solvent company has fulfilled the purpose it was initially set up for, is no longer trading and is unlikely to be needed in the future.

 Dissolving the company is the simplest and most cost-effective way to close a solvent company down and is an option for companies that: